conan-io/docs/reference/generators/cmake_find_package_multi.rst

 ``CMAKE_MODULE_PATH`` is used by the ``find_dependency`` calls that locates the transitive dependencies.

-The *<PKG-NAME>Targets-.cmake* files use `<PKG-NAME>_BUILD_MODULES_<BUILD-TYPE>` values to include the files using the `include(...)` CMake directive.
-This makes functions or utilities exported by the package available for consumers just by setting `find_package(<PKG-NAME>)` in the *CMakeLists.txt*.
+The *<PKG-NAME>Targets-.cmake* files use `<PKG-NAME>_BUILD_MODULES_<BUILD-TYPE>` values to include the files using the `include(...)` CMake directive after the targets are created.
+This makes functions or utilities exported by the package available for consumers just by setting
+`find_package(<PKG-NAME>)` in the *CMakeLists.txt*.

 Moreover, this also adjusts `CMAKE_MODULE_PATH` and `CMAKE_PREFIX_PATH` to the values declared by the package in ``cpp_info.buildirs``, so modules in those directories can be found.